ilgrad/pylearn-epac/doc/source/installation.rst

     export PATH=$EPACDIR/bin:$PATH

-Now, you can start to use epac for machine learning.
+Now, you can start to use EPAC for machine learning.